 Disadvantages of Baby Wearing Instead of a Stroller

 - If you plan to be baby wearing vs stroller, then you’ll be carrying your baby the entire time without a break.
-This can be especially difficult in warm climates.
+This can be especially difficult in warm climates, where an umbrella travel stroller with a mesh back might be cooler for both you and your baby!

 - Depending on the size and weight of your baby, baby wearing for extended periods of time can be difficult and uncomfortable.